[I had shared a version of this article to a closed group of spiritual practitioners in 2016. I have edited the same to share it here more broadly.]

 The essential instruction to waking up: “Summa Iru“.

-The free book, “What is Enlightenment?
+The book, “What is Enlightenment?
 A Simple Guide” brings you clarity on what Enlightenment is and what it is not, as well as information on preparatory practices as well as the direct paths to Enlightenment.

 The book “Awaken: An Experiential Exploration of Enlightenment” brings guidance to Self-Inquiry, the direct path to Self-Realization.
 Come and experience the result of the inquiry, “Who am I?”, the question that destroys the questioner.